In all likelihood, 2016 will be forever remembered as The Year of Ransomware, in the same way that 2014 was the year of the healthcare data breach.

 Now that the bill has been signed off, it will go before the senate for debate, although there is a high probability that the bill will be written into state law.
 Support for Sen. Weiler’s anti-pornography campaign last year was strong and many members of the chamber and house of representatives backed Sen. Weiler’s campaign last year.
 The campaign also received public backing from the governor of Utah.

 The email archiving cost can be avoided, but fail to use an email archiving service at your peril.
-Huge fines await organizations that cannot recover emails promptly.
+Huge fines await organizations that cannot recover emails for eDiscovery and if laws covering email retention are violated.

 U.S. businesses are required are required to keep emails for several years.
-The IRS requires all companies to keep emails for 7 years, the FOIA requires emails to be kept for 3 years, and 7 years again for Healthcare organizations (HIPAA), public companies (Sarbanes Oxley), banking and finance (Gramm-Leach-Bliley Act) and securities firms (SEC).
+The IRS requires all companies to keep emails relating to tax for 7 years, the FOIA requires emails to be kept for 3 years, and 7 years, public companies (Sarbanes Oxley), banking and finance (Gramm-Leach-Bliley Act) and securities firms (SEC), and 6 years for healthcare organizations (HIPAA).

 While large firms are able to absorb the cost of email archiving, many SMBs look at the email archiving cost and try to save money by opting for backups instead.
 While it is possible to save on the email archiving cost by using backups, the decision not to use an email archiving service could prove to be very costly indeed.

-Email backups can serve the same purpose as email archiving in the sense that both can be used to keep old emails.
-However, while an email backup can help a business protect against data loss, if ever there is a need to recovery backed up emails, companies often encounter problems.
+Email backups can serve the same purpose as email archiving in the sense that both can be used to retain old emails.
+However, while an email backup can help a business protect against data loss, if ever there is a need to recover backed up emails, companies often encounter problems.

 An email archive on the other hand is different.
-Not only can individual emails be easily recovered, the entire archive can be quickly and easily searched.
-If an eDiscovery request is received, all requested emails can be quickly and easily recovered.
-The process is likely to take minutes.
-The recovery of files from a backup could take weeks or even months, assuming that the task is even possible.
+The entire archive can be quickly and easily searched and individual emails be easily found and recovered.
+If an eDiscovery request is received, searches can be performed to identify all relevant emails and attachments and the entire process will take minutes or a few hours at most.
+The recovery of emails and files from a backup could take weeks or even months, assuming that the task is even possible.

 Email backups fail surprisingly often.
 The recent spate of ransomware attacks has highlighted a number of examples of data backups that have been corrupted, leaving organizations little option but to pay the attackers for a key to decrypt locked data.
-In the case of a ransomware infection, the ransom payment may be hundreds, thousands or even tens of thousands of dollars.
-However, the failure to produce email correspondence for eDiscovery or a compliance audit can be even higher.
+In the case of a ransomware infection, the ransom payment may be tens of thousands of dollars or even millions.
+However, the cost of failing to produce emails for eDiscovery or a compliance audit can be even higher.

-The cost of email archiving is not only low compared to the cost of a regulatory fine, email arching is actually inexpensive, especially when using a cloud-based email archiving solution such as ArcTitan.
-Being cloud-based, emails are securely stored without the need for any additional hardware.
-Business can rest assured that no email will ever be lost.
+The cost of email archiving is not only low compared to the cost of a regulatory fine, email archiving is actually inexpensive, especially when using a cloud-based email archiving solution such as ArcTitan.
+Being cloud-based, emails are securely stored in the cloud without the need for any additional hardware.
+Business can rest assured that no email will ever be lost, as the archive is securely stored separately from the mail system and the archive is automatically backed up in the cloud.

 In the event of an eDiscovery order, any email can be retrieved almost instantly, regardless of when the email was archived.
-No specific software is required as emails can be archived from Office 365 and archived messages can be accessed easily using an Outlook plug-in or even directly from the browser.
+No specific software is required as emails can be archived directly from Office 365 or a mail client such as Outlook, or through a standard web browser.
 Furthermore, the load on an organization’s email server can be greatly reduced.
 Reductions of 80% have been seen by a number of TitanHQ’s clients.

 To find out more about the full benefits of email archiving and the features of ArcTitan, give the TitanHQ sales team a call today.
-We think you will be pleasantly surprised at how low the email archiving cost can be.
+We think you will be pleasantly surprised at how low the email archiving cost is.

 A recent university cyberattack in the United States resulted in more than 5,000 systems being taken out of action.